dieuwedeboer/scottishmetricalpsalter/README.md

 # Getting started

-You can try out a [live demo](https://dieuwedeboer.github.io/scottishmetricalpsalter) of this project.
+You can try out a live demo of this project at [metricalpsalter.com](https://metricalpsalter.com).
 It should be regularly updated with the latest build from this repository in the "docs" directory.

 Clone the repository and run `npm install && npm start` to get a local version of the app for local development.